 Bellevue Downtown Ice Rink

-Slip and slide!
-It's that time of year again, when a batch of holiday skating rinks pop up around the Sound for kids’ and families’ skating fun.
-We missed out on these last winter — and some are still not back — but there is a new seasonal rink, and a swanky new permanent rink, on the scene.
-So if you want to get gliding on the ice around the Seattle area, read on for where to go.
+Get gliding!
+It’s that time of year again, when a batch of seasonal skating rinks pop up around the Sound for local families’ skating fun.
+While many holiday traditions involve eating treats, this seasonal pursuit gets your fam up and moving!
+And if you prefer indoor skating, there’s a swanky newer permanent rink on the scene, plus plenty of other spots to learn and skate year-round.
+So if you want to get gliding on the ice around Seattle, read on for where to go.

-First, to get started ice skating, take a gander at our 8 pro tips for teaching kids to ice skate.
+First, to get started ice skating, take a look at our 8 pro tips for teaching kids to ice skate.

 1. Bellevue Downtown Ice Rink, Bellevue

-This is the largest holiday ice skating rink around, located in Bellevue's Downtown Park, and it is back for winter 2021–22.
+This is the largest holiday ice skating rink around, located in Bellevue’s Downtown Park, and it's back for the winter season.
+This rink is outdoors, and while it's enclosed, plan for chilly temps.
 There is a viewing tent with benches, and a concession area selling hot drinks and snacks onsite.
 Note the nearest restrooms are at the playground nearby.
-(If you've not been, do not miss the park's absolutely epic Inspiration Playground.)
+(If you’ve not been, do not miss the park’s epic Inspiration Playground.)

-Prices: Off-peak admission is $13, including skate rental; peak admission is $16, including skate rental.
-Book online
+Prices: Off-peak admission is $15, including skate rental; peak admission is $20, including skate rental.
+Book your skating session online.

 2. Oly on Ice, Olympia

 Thurston County entered the seasonal ice rink game a few years ago, setting up a rink near Capitol Lake in downtown Olympia.
-And families really love it.
-The rink is covered but outdoors.
-There are several options here for getting the littles skating, cheapskate nights on select Mondays and Tuesdays and helpful staff on the ice.
+And families really love it!
+The rink is outdoors, but covered.
+There are several options here for getting the littles skating, plus cheapskate nights on select Mondays and Tuesdays, and a sensory-friendly skate on Sundays and Mondays.
+Helpful staff members are on the ice as well.

-Price: General admission, including skates, is $15; kids, including skates, are $12.
+Price: General admission, including skates, is $15; kids' admission, with skates, is $12.
 Birthday party packages, skating lessons and private rink rental are also available.

 More ice-skating rinks around Seattle and Puget Sound

-The holiday rinks don't stay around forever, and we can hardly ever hope for pond ice skating in our relatively balmy Pacific Northwest winters, but families can still try out their skating skills at indoor ice rinks, open in any weather and every season.
-Here's a selection:
+The holiday rinks don’t stay around forever, and we can hardly ever hope for pond skating during our relatively balmy Pacific Northwest winters.
+But families can still try out their skating skills at indoor ice rinks, open in any weather and every season!
+Here’s a selection:

 Kraken Community Iceplex, Seattle

-This is the fancy new rink we mentioned, on the site of Northgate Mall.
-It's where the Kraken practice!
+This is the upscale newer rink we mentioned, on the site of Northgate Mall.
+It’s where the Kraken practice!
 Rental skates are hockey skates so you can catch Kraken fever.
-There's also youth hockey, skating lessons and family skate sessions.
-(And while you're feeling the Kraken fever, don't miss Pac Sci's ultra-kid-friendly and interactive hockey exhibit.)
+There’s also youth hockey, skating lessons, tot play hour and family skate sessions.

 Lynnwood Ice Center, Lynnwood